When to buy nursing bras? This is a question we are often asked and the answer is surprisingly simple.

 Once the breasts have stabilized it is safe to wear a cupped sized bra, this may include a flexible wire option.

-Another popular choice is a contour bra.
+Another popular choice is a contour nursing bra.
 These are a wonderful solution for women who like to wear

 T-shirts or prefer a smooth profile from underneath clothing.